 - Afternoon: Pick up a takeout lunch downtown (we suggest Kürtős chimney cakes and bread sandwiches, to go) and head to The Ringling.

-- Afternoon into early evening: Spend time at The Ringling.
+- Afternoon into the early evening: Spend time at The Ringling.

 - Evening: Go back to the hotel to refresh, then walk to dinner in downtown Sarasota.